jaredleekatzman/Spotify-Gay-Anthems/README.md

 # Spotify-Gay-Anthems
-Data Science project to explore the most popular songs on Spotify playlists with the keyword 'gay'
+Data Science project to explore the most popular songs on Spotify playlists with the keyword 'gay'.

+Code